 - It's been mentioned more than once that Nephandus of the Whateley Universe dresses like it's the 80's.
 The 1880's.

 - Oliver of the Brady Bunch, when he appears in nobody had to die is described as a "Baby John Lennon" (with the long hair and the round glasses) and the unnamed narrator describes his apparel as the product of a bygone era.
 She still wants to protect him, though.

 Same dog.
 New Tricks.
 No Ascot.

-- In Avatar The Last Airbender, the Northern Water Tribe breaks out old Fire Nation uniforms for the purposes of troops sneaking up on the enemy commander and assassinating him.
-It's left to Sokka to point out that those uniforms are so old and out of date that they will never fool the enemy.
+- In Avatar: The Last Airbender, the Northern Water Tribe breaks out old Fire Nation uniforms for the purpose of troops sneaking up on the enemy commander (Zhao) and assassinating him.
+Sokka (who's from the Southern Water Tribe) points out to them that the uniforms they have are so old and outdated that they'd never have a chance of fooling the enemy.